kwokcb/materialxWeb/flask/converters/README.md

 explicitly from <a href="https://pypi.org/project/usd-core/" target="_blank">PyPi</a>.
 The assumed minimum version is 24.11.
 - `MaterialX` : Different versions can be downloaded explicitly from <a href="https://pypi.org/project/MaterialX/" target="_blank">PyPi</a>.
 The assumed minimum version is 1.38.10.

 - `gltf_materialx_converter`: `MaterialX glTF Convertor` Python library.
-Note that this is not available on `PyPi` currently so the <a href="https://github.com/KhronosGroup/glTF-MaterialX-Converter" target="_blank">Github repository</a> must be cloned and the packagelocally installed.
+Note that this is not available on `PyPi` currently so the <a href="https://github.com/KhronosGroup/glTF-MaterialX-Converter" target="_blank">Github repository</a> must be cloned and the package locally installed.

 Rendering depends on the environment variable: `MATERIALX_DEFAULT_VIEWER` being set to the location of the MaterialXView binary.
 This is part of the MaterialX release distribution as found <a href="https://github.com/AcademySoftwareFoundation/MaterialX/releases" target="_blank">here</a>